 The Good Oil

-Every five years we survey and rate the research performance of the architecture schools in the English-speaking nations.
+We surveyed and rated the research performance of the architecture schools in the English-speaking nations.
 Previous surveys were conducted in 2005 and 2007.
-These rankings are valid for five years.

 On these pages you can find the results of our most recent survey, that of 2009.
 Features of the 2009 report: